-Find out how legislation works, the structure of the U.S. government and factors that influence governmental policy.
-Examine how businesses can play a role in shaping legislative and administrative agendas.
+Learn about legislation, the structure of the U.S. government and factors that influence governmental policy.
+Examine how businesses can shape legislative and administrative agendas.

 Negotiating and Conflict Management (MNGT 412)

-Develop a set of useful negotiation skills and strategies through simulations and debriefings that help you learn to identify types of conflict situations and appropriate, purposeful negotiation techniques.
+Develop a set of useful negotiation strategies through simulations and debriefings.
+Identify types of conflict situations and appropriate, purposeful negotiation techniques.

 White Collar Crime (CRIM 478)

-Learn about white collar crime, which includes illegal acts committed by nonphysical means and by concealment to obtain money or property or to obtain business or personal advantage.
+Learn about white collar crime, including illegal acts committed by nonphysical means and concealment to obtain money or property for business or personal advantage.

 Real Estate Principles and Practice (FINA 382)